“Help! I’ve had an accident in my partner’s car and I’m not named on their policy. What do I do?”

 if your vehicle has keyless entry or a push button start remember if you’ve started your car and have the keyfob or phone in your pocket and leave the vehicle, it can still be driven away!

-we have stated you must have a working tracking device when your car is unattended – your schedule will confirm if this is required;
+we have stated you must have a working tracking device – your schedule will confirm if this is required;

 “I was driving home from work when my car broke down.
 My garage said it has suffered from a mechanical failure in the engine.
 Can I claim?”